geo-token/whitepaper/whitepaper.md

   5\.   **Limited use:** Your data is used solely to ensure the operation of our service.
 We never sell or transfer your personal information to third parties.
   6\.   **Transparency:** We use your location data only to ensure the app's functionality.
   7\.   **Control in your hands:** You can always request that all your data be deleted from our system.
-  8\.   **Regular data updates:** We delete outdated location information that is no longer needed for service operation.
+  8\.   **Regular data updates:** We delete outdated location information no longer needed for service operation.
-  9\.   **Continuous improvement:** We regularly conduct checks and update our security systems to protect your data from new threats.
+  9\.   **Continuous improvement:** We regularly check and update our security systems to protect your data from new threats.

 # **Technical Description of the GeoToken**